SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 - the `ConversionService` endpoint, required for BRAIN_LEVEL 3

 If you're just starting out, and only want to get the BRAIN component up and running at BRAIN_LEVEL 1 for now, you can leave the destinations setup until you're ready.
 Otherwise, set these destinations up now, following the [Destinations setup](destinations.md) instructions.

+### Service instances

+In addition to an instance of the SAP Enterprise Messaging service, the BRAIN component requires access to instances of another couple of services:

+- the Destination service
+- the Authorization & Trust Management service (otherwise known as XSUAA)

+These services are to enable the reading of those two destination definitions (for the `S4SalesOrders` and `ConversionService` endpoints) that you've just created in the previous section.

+Set up these services now following the [Service instances setup](serviceinstances.md) instructions.

 ### Local service setup